jncc/s2_cloudless_workflow/workflows/cloudmask/README.md

 - ReprojectFiles -> Optionally reprojects the mask to a given projection (default: EPSG:27700), only accepts EPSG codes at present
 - RunQualityChecks -> Runs a set of quality checks on the output files generated (**Currently Empty Task**)
 - GenerateMatada -> Generates a metadata file for the output masks (**Currently Empty Task**)
-- CleanupTemporaryFiles -> Removes files from the temporary processing directory (can optionally keep known temporary files and any loose files in the temporary directory)
+- CleanupTemporaryFiles -> Removes files from the temporary processing directory (can optionally keep known temporary working files and any loose files in the temporary working directory)

 ## Requirements